abuted/abuted.github.io/essays/reflect-ai.md

 I asked ChatGPT to show me an example of how to use Bootstrap icons in HTML.
 The AI provided a clear example, showing me how to include the Bootstrap Icons library and use specific icons within an HTML file.
 I used this example to add icons in my project, adjusting it to fit the design of my project.

+## Explaining Code

+When I encountered an ESLint error about having too many characters on one line, I used ChatGPT to help me understand why it was happening.
+I asked, “Why am I getting an ESLint error for too many characters on one line?”
+It explained that this error occurs because long lines of code can reduce readability, and it suggested breaking the line into smaller parts.
+This helped me correct the issue and improve the overall readability of my code.

 ### Writing Code

 GitHub Co-Pilot made it quick and easy to write boilerplate code.
 For example, when setting up authentication routes or importing certain tools for the final project, Co-Pilot suggested snippets that saved time while making sure the code was accurate.